kevin caceres md logo

 RECOVERY AFTER BLEPHAROPLASTY

-After blepharoplasty, patients may be advised to apply lubricating drops/ointment and cold compresses to aid in healing and minimize side effects.
 Most patients return to work within a few days to a week, but should avoid exercise and strenuous activities for at least 2 weeks.
+They will also be advised to not wear contacts during this time.
 The stitches are removed in the first week.